 The role of end-users in developing alternative functions and stimulating innovative redesigning is well captured in many New Zealand examples of technological outcomes.
-Finding new functions for existing materials, and/ or developing new materials to enhance performance, is a strong feature of successful technological industries in New Zealand.
-A range of examples (for example, wind turbines, film technologies, car batteries and electric fence technology) can be used as a focus to explore the dual nature of technological outcomes.
+Finding new functions for existing materials, and/or developing new materials to enhance performance, are also strong features of successful technological industries in New Zealand.
+A range of examples (such as wind turbines, film technologies, car batteries and electric fence technology) can be used as a focus to explore the dual nature of technological outcomes.
 Sources such as IPENZ's e-nz magazine, numerous internet sites, and current items in news media can all be used to provide New Zealand based resources with varying depths of information.